The civilian jobs market is changing rapidly, with employers expecting new hires to be more agile, entrepreneurial and…

 Careers

-The primary objective of aviation security is to safeguard passengers, crew, ground personnel and the general public against acts of unlawful interference perpetrated in flight or within the confines of an airport.
-Aviation security officers have two broad responsibilities:
+The core objective of aviation security is to ensure the safety of passengers, crew, airport personnel, and the public against any unlawful interference that could occur in flight or within airport premises.
+Aviation security officers are entrusted with two primary responsibilities:

 The personal qualities for which people are selected, and which are then developed during military training, are highly relevant.
 Most Service people will possess many of the skills that security employers look for, and that are easily transferable to this sector:

-Via its aviation security training, the DfT provides aircrew aviation security instructors with the necessary information to enable them to train flight and cabin crews on aviation security (details are published on its website).
-The Civil Aviation Authority (CAA) is responsible for developing, with industry, new or revised syllabuses for aviation security training, and submitting these to the DfT for approval.
-It also has responsibility for training aviation security instructors and managing the UK list of certified instructors.
-Full details of training courses, learning aids and approved training providers can be downloaded from this page of the CAA website.
+The Department for Transport (DfT) provides comprehensive aviation security training, including for aircrew aviation security instructors, to train flight and cabin crews on aviation security measures.
+The Civil Aviation Authority (CAA) collaborates with industry stakeholders to develop syllabuses for aviation security training.
+These syllabuses are submitted to the DfT for approval.
+The CAA also manages the UK list of certified instructors and oversees the training of aviation security instructors.
+Detailed information on training courses, learning resources, and approved training providers can be accessed via the CAA website's dedicated section .

 Precise details of the programmes delivered by aviation organisations and different providers may vary but the following paragraphs give a general idea of likely course content.